-While the holidays are a time to spend with friends and family, for many, the holidays are also a time to put on a few extra pounds.
+While the holidays are a time to spend with friends and family, for many who aren't careful to watch their weight, the holidays are also a time to put on a few extra pounds.
 This usually doesn’t happen by choice, but rather by the overeating and disproportionate portion sizes that come with family meals.
-Overeating and excessive eating during the holidays
+Overeating

 Stress incontinence is when you “leak” urine.
 This could happen from laughing, sneezing, coughing, or other movements that put stress on that area such as bending over or lifting something.
 Regardless of when it happens, stress incontinence can be a frustrating condition and it can be treated.
 Incontinence isn’t simply something that happens with age—there